henrigvs/aidji_boot/README.md

     // constructor and getters...
 }

-// Throw business exceptions
+// Throw functional exceptions throw new FunctionalException(UserErrorCode.USER_NOT_FOUND,
-throw new BusinessException(UserErrorCode.USER_NOT_FOUND,
     "User with id " + userId + " not found");

 // Or use the fluent builder
-throw BusinessException.builder(UserErrorCode.EMAIL_TAKEN)
+throw FunctionalException.builder(UserErrorCode.EMAIL_TAKEN)
     .message("Email %s is already registered", email)
     .context("email", email)
     .build();